 Welcome to Strong & Deadly Futures!

-Strong & Deadly Futures is a culturally-inclusive and curriculum-aligned alcohol and drug prevention program designed specifically for secondary students.
-It is the first program of its kind to be co-developed with and for Aboriginal and Torres Strait Islander students.
-Importantly, the program takes a strengths-based approach, embedding Aboriginal and Torres Strait Islander perspectives and evidence-based strategies to empower all students, foster safe attitudes, enhance psychological wellbeing, and prevent alcohol and drug-related harm.
+Strong & Deadly Futures is a culturally inclusive, curriculum-aligned alcohol and drug prevention program created specifically for secondary students.
+It is the first program of its kind to be co-developed with and for Aboriginal and Torres Strait Islander students and educators.
+The program takes a strengths-based approach, embedding Aboriginal and Torres Strait Islander perspectives alongside evidence-based strategies to empower all students, promote safe attitudes, enhance psychological wellbeing, and prevent alcohol and drug-related harm.

-To promote social and emotional wellbeing, the Strong & Deadly Futures program draws on the latest research evidence and is informed by consultation with Aboriginal and Torres Strait Islander youth and communities.
-The core learning outcomes are communicated via an animated story, which follows the experiences of a group of Aboriginal and Torres Strait Islander and non-Indigenous teenagers.
-The key messages are reinforced through interactive classroom activities that highlight Aboriginal and Torres Strait Islander cultural strengths and facilitate skills practice.
+To support social and emotional wellbeing, Strong & Deadly Futures draws on the latest research and is informed by extensive consultation with Aboriginal and Torres Strait Islander youth and communities.
+Core learning outcomes are delivered through an animated story that follows a group of Aboriginal and Torres Strait Islander and non-Indigenous teenagers.
+These key messages are then reinforced through interactive classroom activities that celebrate Aboriginal and Torres Strait Islander cultural strengths and build practical skills.

 Strong & Deadly Futures aims to